+- 4.1.
 Although almost all of the arguments in favour of greater decentralization to the Tobago House of Assembly have been coloured by the politics, there are very potent economic arguments to support greater fiscal decentralization to the Tobago House of Assembly.
-The first, and probably the most important argument, pertains to the structural differences between the Tobago economy, and that of Trinidad.
-It is well known that the Tobago economy is heavily tourist-oriented.
-A recent report done by the World Travel and Tourism Council has shown that tourism accounts for 46 per cent of GDP, employs over 15,000 persons directly and indirectly, and accounts for 96 per cent of Tobago's exports.
+The first, and probably the most important argument, pertains to the structural differences between the Tobago economy and that of Trinidad.
+It is well known that the Tobago economy is heavily tourist oriented.
+A recent report done by the World Travel and Tourism Council has shown that tourism accounts for 46 per cent to of GDP and employs over 15,000 persons directly and indirectly and accounts for 96 per cent of Tobago's exports.
 The Trinidad economy on the other hand is heavily dependent on oil and gas.
-As Henry (2003) has argued, the different economic structures call for different fiscal arrangements.

-Henry (2003) went on to argue that the experience of Trinidad and Tobago over the last two decades has shown clearly that Tobago can operate counter-cyclically and positively in the national economy that is still dominated by oil and gas, which renders the national economy very vulnerable to fluctuation in that sector internationally.
-He argued that the tourism industry was a positive growth pole in the late 1980s and early 1990s in particular, at a time when the country as a whole had recorded an economic slump.
-Second, the Tobago House of Assembly will posses greater sensitivity to the needs of the people, and service provision is likely to be more efficient from the standpoint of allocative efficiency.
-The third economic argument in favour of fiscal decentralization between the Central Government of Trinidad and Tobago and the THA pertains to the fact that Tobago is a geographical and economic entity.
-Because of the physical separation of the two islands, economic development in Trinidad does not necessarily benefit Tobago, since important economic resources are not freely transferable between the two islands nor can the fruits of economic development be equally enjoyed.
-The fourth economic argument in favour of fiscal decentralization relates to economic integration.
-In the context of twin-island states, such fiscal decentralization helps to dampen calls for secession and separation; it is thus a tool for economic integration.
-Fifth, it is well known that Tobago, because of its location, is much more susceptible to natural disasters, such as hurricanes, than Trinidad.
+As Henry (2003) has argued, the different economic structure calls for different fiscal arrangements. - 4.2.
+Henry went on to argue that the experience of Trinidad and Tobago over the last two decades has shown clearly that Tobago can operate counter-cyclically, and positively in the national economy that is still dominated by oil and gas that renders the national economy very vulnerable to fluctuation in that sector internationally.
+He argued that the tourism industry was a positive growth pole in the late 1980's and early 1990's in particular, at a time when the country as a whole was in the lowest trough of economic cycle.
+Second, the Tobago House of Assembly will posses greater sensitivity to the needs of the people and service provision is likely to be more efficient from the standpoint of allocative efficiency.
+The third economic argument in favor of fiscal decentralization in Trinidad and Tobago pertains to the fact that Tobago is a geographical and economic entity.
+Because of the physical separation of the two islands, economic development in Trinidad does not necessarily benefit Tobago since important economic resources are not freely transferable between the two islands nor can the fruits of economic development be equally enjoyed.
+The fourth economic argument in favour of fiscal relates to economic integration.
+In the context of twin-island states such, fiscal decentralization helps to dampen calls for secession and separation it is thus a tool of economic integration.
+Fifth, it is well know that Tobago because of location is much more susceptible to natural disasters such as hurricane that Trinidad.
 In cases of natural disasters, a truly decentralized entity in Tobago would be better placed to respond quickly and effectively.